Preimplantation genetic diagnosis: Next-generation sequencing concept

 The core philosophy of massive parallel sequencing used in NGS is adapted from shotgun sequencing developed to sequence longer sections of DNA.
 NGS technologies read the target DNA templates randomly.
 The target DNA or entire genome is broken into small pieces and then those DNA pieces are ligated to designated adapters for random reading during in-parallel DNA synthesis.
 The read length corresponds to the actual number of continuous sequenced bases.
 The read lengths are much shorter than with Sanger sequencing, which is why NGS results are called short reads.

-From 2014, next-generation sequencing (NGS) is being performed in the PGT.
-NGS is a group of techniques capable of sequencing great amounts of DNA at a reasonable cost and time.
-It can give us a general perspective of the complete embryo genome, including the mitochondrial one.
-Those techniques are based on sequencing short reads around 400 bases each and overlapping these reads with powerful alignment software.
+From 2014, next-generation sequencing (NGS) has been used in the PGT.
+NGS is a group of techniques capable of sequencing DNA cost-efficiently, providing a view of the complete embryo genome, including mitochondrial DNA.
+Those techniques rely on sequencing short reads around 400 bases each and overlapping these reads with alignment software.

 Likewise, NGS is used to detect aneuploidies in the 24 chromosomes and single-gene defects when there is an indication from the carrier parents.
 The main advantage is that NGS can combine the detection of both aneuploidies and monogenic diseases with a single biopsy and has reduced affordable costs, making it more accessible.

 Two examples of NGS are the pyrosequencing and the reversible dye terminator.